For many, the Upper Hunter property market looks like another normal patch of rural countryside with busy small towns.

 Murrurundi

-Murrurundi is one of the more picturesque towns in the Upper Hunter region.
+Murrurundi is one of the more picturesque towns in the Upper Hunter region and with fewer than 1000 residents it’s the best place to find that community feel.

 The entire town is surrounded by the Liverpool Ranges giving dramatic vistas no matter where you look.
-Murrurundi also straddles the New England Highway giving this small town excellent links towards the Greater Newcastle area.
+Murrurundi also straddles the New England Highway giving this small town excellent links towards Newcastle.

 LGA: Upper Hunter Shire